 But if you’ve never actually seen the exam you’re really have a good frame of reference to know what those questions are going to be.
 You’re taking a thousand page book and trying distill out what is 100 to 150 question test that’s clearly going to be difficult.

-That’s why boot camps existence.
-We take a universe of information that’s out there, and we curate it down to what’s relevant for the test, and moreover what I like to do is break that information down into bite sized chunks.
+That’s why a CISSP bootcamp exists.
+We take a universe of information that’s out there, and we curate it down to what’s relevant for the test, and moreover what I like to do is break that information down into bite-sized chunks.

 By taking a methodology of studying one little sliver of this bigger universe of content and then immediately after studying and learning about the content having it explained to you where you get up to speed in a tenth of the time, and then immediately after that practicing.